mukund-tiwari/mukund-tiwari/README.md

 - 👋 Hi, I’m @mukund-tiwari
 - 👀 I’m interested in Cloud Migration and Modernization.
-- 🌱 I’m currently learning Google Cloud Platform.
+- 🌱 I’m currently learning AWS.
 - 💞️ I’m looking to collaborate on Cloud administration (Azure, AWS or GCP)

 <!---